beetbox/beets/docs/reference/query.rst

 Query Term Negation
 -------------------

-Query terms can also be negated, acting like a Boolean "not", by prepending them with ``-`` or ``^``.
+Query terms can also be negated, acting like a Boolean "not," by prefixing them with ``-`` or ``^``.
 This has the effect of returning all the items that do **not** match the query term.
 For example, this command::